 In the fall 2007 semester, the College of Arts and Science launched its new Collegiate Seminar Program for entering freshmen.
 These Collegiate Seminars have several distinctive features.
 Offered only to freshmen in the College of Arts and Science, they are taught exclusively by distinguished senior Arts and Science faculty whose excellence as scholars and teachers has been recognized by their appointment as Collegiate Professors.
 These faculty not only teach these courses but also serve as the students’ mentors throughout their entire undergraduate careers at NYU.
 During the semester in which the seminar is offered and in subsequent semesters, the faculty work with their students to create special enrichment and reunion activities, which might include a visit with a renowned scholar; a museum, theater, concert, or film outing; a dinner discussion on a book or poem; or just a purely social evening.

 Like other seminars, these small classes are meant to introduce students to important subjects and to challenge them intellectually through rigorous standards of analysis and oral and written argumentation.
-To that end, they stress demanding reading and writing assignments that introduce students to an essential research skill—such as a literature review, quantitative reasoning, critical use of primary sources, the identification of a research problem, critical analysis of texts, or confrontations with works of art.
+To that end, they stress demanding readings and writing assignments that introduce students to an essential research skill—such as a literature review, quantitative reasoning, critical use of primary sources, the identification of a research problem, critical analysis of texts, or confrontations with works of art.
 In addition to participating actively in class discussions, students are expected to give oral presentations in class.
 A final paper will typically, though not always, have gone through one or more revisions, perhaps revised with the benefit of in-class comments.
 In other seminars the focus may be on individual or group projects.

 In applying and registering for one of these seminars, students are expected to commit themselves to doing honors-level academic work and to participating actively in co-curricular and mentoring activities beyond the semester-long course.